julirio/wp-mailinglist-languages/README.md

-= Newsletter plugin languages =
+= WordPress Newsletter plugin languages =

-The language files of the Newsletter plugin are separately distributed.
+The language files of the <a href="http://tribulant.com/plugins/view/1/wordpress-newsletter-plugin">WordPress Newsletter plugin</a> are separately distributed.
 There are two reasons for this:

 1. To reduce the size of the plugin which needs to be installed/uploaded